Angus-Paillaugue/bionicReading/README.md

 ## What is it?

-This is an unofficial implementation of th [Bionic reading](https://bionic-reading.com/) technology to be able to use it **everywhere** on the web.
+This is an unofficial implementation of the [Bionic reading](https://bionic-reading.com/) technology to be able to use it **everywhere** on the web.

 ## How does it works?